bibliosansfrontieres/doc-ideasbox-handbook/pages/01.ideasbox/08.it-courses/01.computer-security/default.en.md

+---
-# Initiation in digital security
+title: 'Initiation in digital security'
+---

 ## On a public computer: delete your history